bytealche/escape_resume/README.md

 ## 📝 Description

 Escape_Resume is a unique and engaging resume experience built with Python, transforming the traditional resume into an interactive game.
-Showcase your skills and experience in a memorable way by letting recruiters 'play' through your career journey.
+Memorably showcase your skills and experience by letting recruiters 'play' through your career journey.
 This project offers a creative alternative to standard resumes, designed to capture attention and highlight your qualifications through gamification.

 ## 🛠️ Tech Stack